takagi/cl-cuda/README.markdown

 ## Example

-Following is a part of vector addition example using cl-cuda based on the CUDA SDK's "vectorAdd" sample.
+Following is a part of vector addition example using cl-cuda based on CUDA SDK's "vectorAdd" sample.

-Kernel functions are simply written with `defkernel` macro and the cl-cuda kernel description language which has Common Lisp-like syntax.
+You can define `vec-add-kernel` kernel function using `defkernel` macro with which you can define a kernel function in Common Lisp-like syntax and CUDA C semantics.
+Here `aref` is to refer values stored in an array variable. `set` is to store a value into an array variable. `block-dim-x`, `block-idx-x` and `thread-idx-x` have their counterparts in CUDA C's built-in variables and are used to specify the array index to be operated in each CUDA thread.

-Once kernel functions are defined, they can be launched as if ordinal Common Lisp functions except that they are followed by `:grid-dim` and `:block-dim` keyword parameters which provide the dimensions of grid and block.
+Once the kernel function is defined, you can launch it as if it is an ordinal Common Lisp function except that it requires to be in a CUDA context and followed by `:gird-dim` and `:block-dim` keyword parameters which specify the dimensions of grid and block.
+To keep a CUDA context, we use `with-cuda` macro which has responsibility on initializing CUDA and managing a CUDA context. `with-memory-blocks` manages memory blocks which abstract host memory and device memory areas and `sync-memory-block` copies data stored in a memroy block between host and device.

-For the whole code, please see examples/vector-add.lisp.
+For the whole code, please see [examples/vector-add.lisp](https://github.com/takagi/cl-cuda/blob/master/examples/vector-add.lisp).

     (defkernel vec-add-kernel (void ((a float*) (b float*) (c float*) (n int))) (let ((i (+ (* block-dim-x block-idx-x) thread-idx-x)))